 The tab collar is a shorter version of the straight point collar.
 It’s a rarer collar and is most popular for bespoke-taste gents who seek something super traditional.
 The tab collar’s purpose is to promote the tie knot.
 So, wear it with a woven medium width tie in silk or light cotton, and keep the knot small – the four-in-hand method is the best approach.

 Again, don’t go tieless with this style and pair the shirt with a bespoke suit or jacket and business-ready Oxfords.

 Club Or Rounded Collar

 Today, it is one of the rarer collars but it remains a classic of men’s style.
-Keep the tie know small and some stylish gents are even sticking a metallic pin that lays horizontal across the spread, connecting the two points.
+Keep the tie knot small and, if you want to follow in the footsteps of some stylish gents, you can even stick a metallic pin that lays horizontal across the spread, connecting the two points.

 Meanwhile, fashion types – intent on channelling formal nostalgic looks – are also getting onto the club collar, working the shirt done up to the top of the neck and without a tie – or open and with a neckerchief.
 Choose your club, and stick to it.

 While there remains a code of rules that govern the dress shirt collar – be it wing tip for bow ties or the cutaway with a windsor knot tie – the collar game can be played around with a bit; interchanging different tie widths or a no-tie look, depending on the social expectations of the event.

 More Learning On Fabrics & Cuffs…